Planning For Retirement For Solo Lawyers

 For others in the legal profession, it’s a more gradual transition into semi-retirement, perhaps scaling down over a decade into part-time work or stepping into an advisory role as a legal consultant or legal mentor.

-Why Is It Time To Retire As A Lawyer?
+Why Is It Time To Retire As A Solo Lawyer?

-The right time for a lawyer to retire is personal.
+The right time for a solo lawyer to retire is personal.
+Solo lawyer is a sensitive issue.

-Lawyers do not tend to retire totally.
-As I said above, semi retirement is a common pathway for legal professionals.
+As I said above, semi retirement is a common pathway for solo legal professionals.

 It all depends on;

-It’s not about hitting a specific age, it’s about recognising when you’re done being a practising lawyer and feeling comfortable with that decision.
+It’s not about just hitting a specific age, it’s more about recognising when you’re done being a practising solo solicitor and feeling comfortable with that decision.

 Financially, there may never be a ‘perfect’ dollar amount to retire on.